longevityframework/longevity/manual/prelims/what-is-longevity.md

 instead.)
 Finally, gather all of these elements together into a longevity `DomainModel` object.

 Once you build your `DomainModel`, you pass it back to longevity to get your `LongevityContext`.
 The main thing we provide to you with the [longevity context](../context) is a [pool](../context/repo-pools.html) of [repositories](../repo) for you to use.
-These repositories present with a complete persistence API, including CRUD operations (create/retrieve/update/delete), and [queries](../query) that return multiple results.
+These repositories present a complete persistence API, including CRUD operations (create/retrieve/update/delete), and [queries](../query) that return multiple results.

 The longevity context provides you with other tools that we generally consider part of the persistence layer.
-We provide you with a set of repositories that persist to a test database, as well as fully functional in-memory repositories, that you can use for testing.
-We provide you with integration tests that will exercise all of the repository CRUD operations.
-And we provide you with a framework for testing any queries that are important to your application.
+We provide you with a set of repositories that persist to a test database, as well as fully functional in-memory repositories that you can use for testing.
+There are integration tests that will exercise all of the repository CRUD operations, test data generators, and a framework for testing queries.

 {% assign prevTitle = "preliminaries" %}
 {% assign prevLink  = "." %}